djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - approximately CSR around 3 m;
 - clustered around 10 m.

-That is why $K$ is examined as a curve rather than at only one distance.
+For this reason, $K$ is examined as a curve rather than at a single distance.

----

-## 18. A simple empirical K calculation
+## A simple empirical K calculation

-Ignoring edge correction for the moment, a common estimator in a window of area $A$ is
+Ignoring edge correction for the moment, a common estimator for a window of area $A$ is

 $$
-\hat K(r)
+\hat K(r) =
-=
 \frac{A}{n(n-1)}
 \sum_{i=1}^n
 \sum_{j\neq i}